Impelon/artifactcache/README.md

 When used as a submodule the example from above can be simplified.
 This is because caches will have a default location relative to their source files.
-This means that you do not need to specify a centralized location for all caches, the files will be downloaded to the allready existing directory-structure created by the library itsself.
+This means that you do not need to specify a centralized location for all caches, the files will be downloaded to the already existing directory-structure created by the library itself.

 ```python3
 # When used as a git submodule there is no need to specify a separate centralized location.